sombersomni/jsonworld/README.md

 count | creates clones of root object type.
 Although you can put as large number of objects on the screen at a time, I recommened between 1 to 1000 at a time for best performance shadow | controls if this object can receive and cast shadows onto the world

-As you can see, we have 5 spheres lined up along the center of the screen, but something is wrong.
+As you can see, we have 5 boxes lined up along the center of the screen, but something is wrong.
 There is no depth!
 They look 2D.
 Although we turned the shadows on above, **_3D Objects_ require you to use a property called _material_** in order for the world to effect the object.
 Similar to human skin, you can think of *Material* as the skin of a world object.
 This will allow us to change the object's asthetic to differentiate all the others that may populate the screen.

 ## Material Attributes

-Here is where the **THREEJS** lingo comes in ( click the link for a deeper explanation for advanced use ).
+Here is where the **THREEJS** lingo comes in.
 THREEJS Materials control the appearance of an object.
 Here are your material options below:

 Material Type| Description
 ------------ | -------------